-This recipe if from my Nordic Vegan Cuisine feature I did for Fresh Vegan/View magazine.
+This recipe is from my Nordic Vegan Cuisine feature, which I did for Fresh Vegan/View magazine.
 (Go straight to Issue No.5 here, if you are curious).

 Fruit cordials are relatively easy to make.
 I prefer mine without any sugars, and I use them for creating cocktails or as a hot comforting beverage during a cold or flu.